Enabling Social Applications via Decentralized Social Data Management: Abstract

 \section{Abstract}

-Online social networks and user-generated content sharing applications produce an unprecedented amount of social information, which is further augmented by location or collocation data collected from mobile phones.
-This wealth of social information is currently fragmented across many different proprietary applications.
-Combined, it could provide a more accurate representation of the social world that can be leveraged to enable novel socially-aware applications.
-We present Prometheus, a peer-to-peer service that collects social information from multiple sources and exposes it through an interface that implements non-trivial social inferences.
-The social information is stored in a multigraph which is managed in a decentralized fashion on user-contributed nodes.
-The access to social data is controlled by user-defined policies.\\
+An unprecedented information wealth produced by online social networks, further augmented by location/collocation data, is currently fragmented across different proprietary services.
+Combined, it can accurately represent the social world and enable novel socially-aware applications.
+We present Prometheus, a socially-aware peer-to-peer service that collects social information from multiple sources into a multigraph managed in a decentralized fashion on user-contributed nodes, and exposes it through an interface implementing non-trivial social inferences while complying with user-defined access policies.
+Simulations and experiments on PlanetLab with emulated application workloads show the system exhibits good end-to-end response time, low communication overhead and resilience to malicious attacks.

-The system's socially-aware design serves multiple purposes.
-First, it allows users to store and manage their social information via socially-trusted peers, thus improving service availability.
-Second, it exploits naturally-formed social groups for improved end-to-end social inference performance and reduced message overhead.
-Third, it reduces the opportunity of malicious peers to influence requests in the system, thus constituting a resilient solution to malicious attacks.
-We tested our prototype on PlanetLab under workloads from emulated applications.
-We also built a mobile social application to assess Prometheus' performance under real-time constraints and show that Prometheus' overhead is practical for real applications.
-Our experimental results show that a socially-aware distribution of social data onto Prometheus nodes leads to significant improvements in end-to-end response time, reduced communication overhead, and improved resilience to malicious attacks.